 I had the most wonderful childhood in London.
 Lessons: ballroom dancing, horse riding, piano.
 Being a Boy Scout.
 Being an R.A.F. cadet.
 To me, it was the 1970's only yesterday!!!

 On television, I watch only British programmes.
 My favourite situation comedy is "As Time Goes By".

 Not a day passes when I do not wonder what my life would have been like had we remained in Britain.
 Neither the passage of time nor the tyranny of distance has diminished my attachment to London.
-I therefore will always remain a Londoner at heart.

 There is nothing I would like better than to return to the U.K. permanently and so I would be willing to relocate for the right woman.

 A woman who reflects, in many ways, my upbringing and values.
 A woman who does not think "tradition" is outdated and therefore will not settle for anything less than marriage.

 A lady who: is culturally British; is of good character; has outstanding morals; has no body piercings (except ears) or tattoos; does not use foul language; does not gamble; has never smoked; has never taken drugs; has had a private school education; would like to turn the clock back to the 1970's or the 1960's or the 1950's or some time even earlier!!!